Afreda323/MovieQL/README.md

 - Create a file called .env
 - Copy the .env.schema into it.
 - Add your MovieDB API key.
+- Go yo your project directory in a terminal
   - npm install
   - npm start or npm watch
-- Proceed to your "localhost:<PORT>/graphql" to view all possible queries and mutations
+- Proceed to your "localhost:PORT/graphql" to view all possible queries and mutations

-## TODO:
+## TODO(Eventually):
 - TV
 - People
 - Companies